State: Florida

 Families can also choose private schools, nonpublic schools that charge tuition.
 Florida’s more than 2,500 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 Florida even has the nation’s first archdiocesan-supported virtual private Catholic school.
 The average tuition for private schools in the state is $9,977 for elementary schools and $11,189 for high schools.

 While tuition may feel like a barrier, Florida has recently expanded its state-run programs for families who wish to choose private education.
-As of July 2023, Florida’s existing Family Empowerment Scholarship Educational Opportunity Voucher Program and Florida Tax Credit Program have been converted into education savings account programs open to every child in the state who wishes to enroll in a non-public school option.
+As of 2024, Florida’s existing Family Empowerment Scholarship Educational Opportunity Voucher Program, Florida Tax Credit Program, and Hope Scholarship Program have been converted into education savings account programs open to every child in the state who wishes to enroll in a non-public school option.
 Participating families receive their education funds (about $8,000) in an online account.
 They can use those funds for private school tuition, as well as other expenses like online learning costs, part-time tutoring, or an approved course at a local public school!
 Read all about it in our explainer.

 These programs are popular: More than 370,000 Florida students have applied for one of Florida’s school scholarships for the 2023-2024 school year with about 10.3% of students participating.